-Write operations in this scheme require the client to encrypt the SDO and calculate an HMAC over the ciphertext.
+Write operations in this scheme require the client to encrypt the secure block and calculate an HMAC over the ciphertext.
 This information is then sent to the disk, which authenticates the sender by recomputing the HMAC using the shared secret key from the certificate object.
-If the write is authentic and the user has the permissions to modify or create the SDO, the SNAD disk commits the write to disk, updating structures as necessary.
-Note that the disk does not store the HMAC because it must recalculate a new HMAC if the reader is a different user from the user who wrote the SDO.
+If the write is authentic and the user has the permissions to modify or create the secure block, the SNAD disk commits the write to disk, updating structures as necessary.
+Note that the disk does not store the HMAC because it must recalculate a new HMAC if the reader is a different user from the user who wrote the block.

 Unlike the previous two schemes, this scheme requires the SNAD disk to perform a cryptographic operation on a read: the disk must calculate a new HMAC using the key from the user requesting the data.
 The data object, along with the new HMAC, is then sent to the client requesting the data.
-If the disk were forced to write blocks without the proper encryption key, a client could detect this during a read by checking the non-linear checksum against the decrypted data.
+If the disk were forced to write blocks without the proper encryption key, a client could detect this during a read by recomputing the non-linear checksum over the cleartext and comparing it to the stored checksum.

 The operations performed by the client and SNAD disk are summarized in Table 3.
-Note that this scheme requires no signature generation or verification operations; however, the SNAD disk must now compute an HMAC on both reads and writes.
+Note that this scheme requires no signature generation or verification operations; however, the SNAD disk must now compute an HMAC on both reads and writes